strexicious/strexicious.github.io/go-interfaces-are-different.md

 problem by generalising the data in your problem statement, then you can obtain a generic solution.

-To be less abstract, and finally make my point clearly, when implementing a function, start with concrete types in parameters, and if you find that you need only specific methods of the input data, then you can make an interface to substitute the concrete type.
+In conclusion, and to be less abstract, and finally make my point clearly, when **implementing** a function, start with concrete types in parameters, and if you find that you need only specific methods of the input data, then you can make an interface to substitute the concrete type.
+And when **using** a function that accepts an interface and you have a concrete type that satisfies such an interface, verify yourself, as an engineer, if semantics of such code are valid.

-So how does this help with `pet(&Human{})`?
-Well, it does not.
-In Go, it is the responsibility of the caller of `pet` to not call it with some variable for which it does not make much sense.
-And I find it to be more productive to worry about using my data correctly because it lets me focus on solving the problem at hand, than to think about how to create a perfect world model in which I can then restate my problem and find a nice solution.
-It is a good thing to try to find an existing world model in which your problem can solved more simply.
-(Basically looking for an existing library.)
-But if that world model has not been implemented, just use the tools at your disposal.
-And at the minimum, functions and plain-old-data types are always there, and those are the tools that any new programmer and software engineer is taught from the get go.